 There will be emphasis placed upon students to undertake independent study and research activities, in particular when completing the Work Based Project module.

 Assessment regulations that apply to the programme

-Glyndŵr University Regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees apply to this programme.
+The University's regulations for Bachelor Degrees, Diplomas, Certificates and Foundation Degrees will apply to this programme.

 Programme Management